deli123/NBA-Stat-Visualizer/README.md

 NBA Stats Visualizer aims to provide a player's average regular season stats in 6 categories: points, assists, rebounds, steals, blocks, and minutes.
-These stats will be displayed in 6 different graphs for each respective category.
+These stats will be displayed in 6 different graphs for each corresponding category.

 ## Key Features